KrzysiekJa/Celsiusify/README.md

          - name: Push Docker Image
          run: docker push "${{ secrets.DOCKERHUB_USERNAME }}"/celsiusify:latest
 ```

+`Log in to Docker Hub`' run command retrieves the Docker Hub username and token from the secrets and logs in to Docker Hub using them.

+* Once secrets have been added and the workflow has been updated, changes need to be committed and pushed to your GitHub repository.

 ## Step 6.
 TensorFlow model with TensorFlow Serving